RichardRed0x/politeia-digest/issue-006.md

 **[Decred Open Source Research proposal 2 - research projects](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb) - submitted Nov 21 by richard-red, approved Nov 26th - 7 comments**

 This proposal is being used to host discussion on research projects and ideas for the program, and the body of the proposal will be used to list the projects that are open for contributions.
-So far there are two top-level comments with research project ideas, both from @richard-red.
+All Politeia users are welcome to ask questions about proposed research projects and share their own question/project ideas.

 ### Rejected proposal